dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Copying a variable-size range

-In many cases, you need to copy a range of cells but don’t know the exact row and
+In many cases, you need to copy a range of cells but don't know the exact row and

 column dimensions.
 For example, you might have a workbook that tracks weekly